bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:37 PM CT, April 04</p>
+<p class="updated_time"> Latest data: 09:01 PM CT, April 04</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 68°, which is 7° *colder* than yesterday.
-Tomorrow is expected to be 19° *colder* than today.
+Tomorrow is expected to be 18° *colder* than today.

 Currently:

-- 43°
+- 42°
-- Overcast
+- Mostly Cloudy
-- 74% humidity
+- 79% humidity
-- 10 mph wind
+- 11 mph wind
-- 91% cloud cover
+- 78% cloud cover
-- 29 AQI 🟩
+- 30 AQI 🟩
 - 0.39 inches of rain in the past 24 hours